 Maximalism is an enticing trend, particularly when it comes to color.
 A vibrant color palette takes the lead.
 In interiors, emerald, navy blue, violet, sapphire, black, or fuchsia often lead.
-Specific individuals choose to minimise their impact via the use of light furnishings and accessories.
-Others will emphasise them even further by using vibrant furnishings.
+Specific individuals choose to minimize their impact via the use of light furnishings and accessories.
+Others will emphasize them even further by using vibrant furnishings.

 Unique Statement Pieces

 Maxi-style interiors are densely packed with objects, often ones amassed over time or acquired on many trips by their owners.
 Numerous family mementos and odd items, many of which are one-of-a-kind, may be found.
 We should not be shocked to see fascinating furniture or mirrors with beautiful, gilded frames in such settings.
 Birdcages, skulls, and vintage furniture all contribute to the unique character of the space.
 The more outlandish, the better.
 Lanterns constructed of shells, colorful flower designs, or exotic bird figurines are all possible.

 Mixing and Matching of Textures and Colors